zee-ahmed/weatherbit-go/README.md

 go run main.go
 ```

+WARNING: this iteration of the Weatherbit wrapper experiments with strings.Builder(), which is provided in Go 1.10 onwards.

 ## Design decisions

 In accordance with [Mat Ryer - Writing Beautiful Packages in Go](https://youtu.be/cAWlv2SeQus?t=794), the weatherbit-go package is not asynchronous but can be used asynchronously should the user wish to do so using Golang primitives.
 A slice of type Parameter is recommended over a map, unless you *really* know what you're doing.